Clemson-MSE/HemeLB-Carpentries/_episodes/02-hardware-performance.md

 becomes slower.

 Similar situation arises for GPU coding too.
-In this case, the CPU is generally called the *host* and the GPUs are called the *device*s.
+In this case, the CPU is generally called the *host* and the GPUs are called the *device*.
 When we submit a GPU job, it is launched in the CPU (host) which in turn directs it to be executed by the GPUs (devices).
 While doing these calculations, data is copied from CPU memory to the GPU’s and then processed.
 After the GPU finishes a calculation, the result is copied back from the GPU to CPU.
 This communication is expensive